 4. Take down or move bird feeders

 If you have any bird feeders on your balcony, you’ll want to move them as well.
 Birds are just as likely to cause your cat to leap over boundaries as flies, and you should take every step to prevent them from coming near the balcony.

 There are several ways you can seal off the porch and create a physical barrier to prevent the cat from leaving.

 5. Close it off with netting

-All netting is a very popular way to seal off a balcony because it allows air to flow naturally, preserving the feeling of being outdoors.
+Netting is a very popular way to seal off a balcony because it allows air to flow naturally, preserving the feeling of being outdoors.
 There are dozens of brands of netting, and you can choose any you wish.
-Usually, the cat will assume it can penetrate the barrier and doesn’t try.
+Usually, the cat will assume it can’t penetrate the barrier and doesn’t try.

 6. Put up shades

-If your balcony is fairly closed in below the handrail.
-You can use outdoor shades to create a barrier above it.
+If your balcony is fairly closed-in below the handrail, you can use outdoor shades to create a barrier above it.
 Shades will sway in the wind and scare your cat into not jumping on the rail.
-It reduces the outdoors feeling, but you can lift the shades when you are there to supervise.
+It reduces the feeling of being outdoors, but you can lift the shades when you are there to supervise.

 7. Put up a lattice

 Lattice provides a formidable barrier to prevent your cat from leaving the balcony.
 It retains the outside feeling but is much more permanent than netting or shades and often more expensive.
 However, if you have more than one cat, lattice may be the best long-term solution.